SourcePot/datapool/README.md

 It requires:
 1. a **server** (web server or local host),
 2. **PHP 8+** and
-3. a **database** (and a database user, which is used by the web application).
+3. a **database** (and a database user, which will be used by the web application).

 To run Datapool on your computer as the local host, you can install XAMPP Apache + MariaDB + PHP + Perl (see https://www.apachefriends.org/).
 The example below, makes use of XAMPP as infrastructure.
 To install the web application with all its dependencies and folder structure I use Composer.
 If you want to use Composer, it needs to be installed on your computer or server, see https://getcomposer.org/download/.
 Personally, I tend to install the web application first on my personal computer (this is my local backup) and then I copy the whole Datapool directory with all it's files to the web server using FTP (FileZilla).

 ## Installation
 For the installation and creation of the first user account please refer to the video below.
-1. Choose your target directory on your web server or your computer and run composer `composer create-project sourcepot/datapool {add your target directory here}`.
+- Choose your target directory on your web server or your computer and run composer `composer create-project sourcepot/datapool {add your target directory here}`.
 This will create, among other things, the `../www/`-subdirectory, which is the www-root and should be accessible via the network, i.e. from a client web browser.
+If you use XAMPP, locate the XAMPP directory, e.g. `...\xampp\htdocs\`.
+Your web application shouls be saved here e.g. as a sub directory.
-2. Create a database and a corresponding database user.
+- Create a database and a corresponding database user.
 Set the database collation to **utf8mb4_unicode_ci**.

+## Connecting the database
-3. Call the webpage through a web browser.
+1. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
 (Check the error log which can be found in the `../debugging/`-subdirectory.
 Each error generates a JSON-file containing the error details.)
-4. Calling the webpage creates the file `../setup/Database/connect.json` which contains the database access credentials.
+2. Calling the webpage creates the file `../setup/Database/connect.json` which contains the database access credentials.
 Use a text editor to update or match the credentials with the database user credentials.

+## Create an Admin account wfor the web application
-5. Refresh the webpage.
+1. Refresh the webpage.
 This will create an initial admin user account.
-The user credentials of this account can be found in `../setup/User/initAdminAccount.json`.
-Register your own account and use the initial admin user account to change your own account to admin access level.
-Delete the initial admin user account after you have set up your own admin account.
+2. Use the **Login** page to register your own account
+3. Use the initial admin account to login and change your newly registered own account priviledges to admin access level (**Admin &rarr; Account**).
+The initial admin credentials can be found in `../setup/User/initAdminAccount.json`.
+4. Delete the initial admin user account.
+5. Update the webmaster email address **Admin &rarr; Admin &rarr; Page settings &rarr; EmailWebmaster**.
+Allways use the &check; button to save changes.

+>[!IMPORTANT]
-6. Make sure **only** the `../www/`-subdirectory is visible to the public.
+>Make sure **only** the `../www/`-subdirectory is visible to the public.

-Example installation using `Composer` on a notebook computer running MS Windows, XAMPP server and MariaDB:
+### Example installation using `Composer` on a notebook computer running MS Windows, XAMPP server and MariaDB:
 https://github.com/SourcePot/datapool/assets/115737488/10464f44-4518-45e0-8654-0bc19e9b1bb0

 ## Initial adjustments